gsalinasphys/orbital/README.md

 # Order of execution:

-Change "location" everywhere it appears to the location of your "PyTransport@ folder.
+Change "location" everywhere it appears to the location of your "PyTransport" folder.

 >- setup.py
 >- background.py